Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 To prevent this problem:

-1. ticks and crosses should appear on the page below to identify folders that do not exist,
+1. ticks and crosses will appear on the page below to identify folders that do not exist,

-2. these problems should also appear in the Task List to make it more visible.
+2. these problems will also appear in the Task List to make it more visible.

 Figure: Reference Paths options screen with "D:\Dev" being the invalid path.